myllynen/ansible-packer/README.md

 ## Custom ISO Installer Image Creation

 A custom ISO installer image can be created to perform unattended OS installation based on the configuration provided in a playbook.
-User would then only need to provide a static IP address (RHEL) for the host on the boot prompt if not using DHCP (Windows).
+Users would then only need to provide a static IP address (RHEL) for the host on the boot prompt if not using DHCP (Windows).
 For the RHEL installer (Anaconda) the static network boot parameter format is